BayLab/MarineGenomics2022/docs/01-Week1_intro.md

 tar -xzvf week1.tar.gz
 ```

-Now that we have something in our MarineGenomics directory we can use the `ls` command a bit more.
+Now that we have something in our MarineGenomics directory.
+Move back into that directory.
+We can now use the `ls` command a bit more.

 We can make the ls output more comprehensible by using the flag -F, which tells ls to add a trailing / to the names of directories: